who-knows-inc/whoknows_variations/README.md

 ## Github Actions

+### Setup

-The setup offers to create a Github Actions workflow.
+The Playwright CLI setup process offers to create a Github Actions workflow.
 Note how the workflow [in this repository](.github/workflows/playwright.yml) has been modified, with the `working-directory` key, to reflect the project structure.

 It makes sense in this repository to also change the trigger to this: